jpnws/random-quote-machine/README.md

 ## Overview

-Welcome to the Random Quote Machine, a React-based application that seamlessly integrates inspirational quotes with stunning backgrounds.
-This project is a vivid showcase of my frontend development expertise, highlighting my proficiency in React, JavaScript, HTML, and CSS.
-It also demonstrates my ability to work with APIs and manage state in a React application.
+The Random Quote Machine is a React-based web application designed to display a random quote with a dynamically changing background image.
+It showcases the use of modern web technologies including React, HTML, CSS, and JavaScript, and demonstrates proficiency in both frontend development and API integration.

 ## Features